 Follow these steps in order.
 We start with the easiest external fixes before opening up the machine.

-A general repair-or-replace threshold: if the repair costs more than 50% of a replacement unit's price, replacing is usually better.
-For a Bosch 300 series priced at $600 new, repairs under $300 are typically worth doing.
-Bosch dishwashers last 10-14 years on average, so a 5-year-old unit with a $150 part repair is almost always worth fixing.
-Major failures like a cracked tub or a burned control board on a 12-year-old unit lean toward replacement.
+Basic rule I use: if the repair costs more than 50% of what a replacement unit goes for right now, it's probably time to replace.
+A Bosch 300 series is around $600 new, so anything under $300 to fix is usually worth doing.
+Bosch machines run 10-14 years on average, so a 5-year-old unit with a $150 drain pump repair is almost always worth fixing.
+But if it's 12 years old and the control board fried?
+That's when you start shopping.
+Major stuff like a cracked tub or burned-out board on an old machine is almost never worth the repair cost.

 How long do Bosch dishwashers last?